 Strict-Transport-Security

-The HTTP Strict-Transport-Security response header instructs browsers to access a site exclusively over HTTPS for a specified duration.
+Downgrade attacks strip HTTPS from connections, exposing traffic to interception.
+The Strict-Transport-Security response header prevents this by instructing browsers to access a site exclusively over HTTPS for a specified duration.

 Baseline: Widely available